cgxarrie-go/pr-cli/README.md

 List will list all active PRs in the remote of the current folder's local git repository (Azure ot Github)

+- prq list : Lists all PR in status Active in the repository in the current directory
-- prq list : Lists all PR in status Active
+- prq list --option d : Lists all PR in status Active in all the repositories found in the current directory tree